1. Drink a Green Smoothie Every Day

 - 4. Getting stressed about the expected results and how fast they’re going to happen causes stress hormones to rise, which promotes storage of more belly fat, decreases our ability to get good rest (another way to pack on more fat), and decreases quality of life and life enjoyment.

-So….if this is you, or has ever been you, what I want you to know is that YOUR body is on its own schedule.
+So….if this is you or has ever been you, what I want you to know is that YOUR body is on its own schedule.
 It’s changing.
-Every choice you make creates a chain reaction that reverberates throughout your cells, organs, tissues and brain.
+Every choice you make creates a chain reaction that reverberates throughout your cells, organs, tissues, and brain.

-Remember that you may be dealing with a fatigued system, a system that has been inflamed for a while, a system with some hormone imbalances, a system that’s been under seige for possibly years with the chemical byproducts of processed foods that have short circuited your metabolism, screwed up your hormones and put you in a constant state of fat storing.
+Remember that you may be dealing with a fatigued system, a system that has been inflamed for a while, a system with some hormone imbalances, a system that’s been under siege for possibly years with the chemical byproducts of processed foods that have short circuited your metabolism, screwed up your hormones and put you in a constant state of fat storing.

-You can’t expect it to bounce back over night.
+You can’t expect it to bounce back overnight.